 - Get it done – This is the ultimate in delegation.
 Here’s the problem, go fix it, and then come back and tell me what you did.
 You need to have a lot of faith in the person when you go down this path.
 This is ultimately how you want to operate with your team.

 Delegation in IT project management is no simple task.
 There are a lot of moving parts and complexity on any project you are managing.
 You want to make sure you don’t fall into the trap of having to do everything by yourself otherwise you, your project, and your team will suffer because of that bad decision.
-Try ProjectManager.com FREE for 30 days and see how much more of your time is freed up to get the things done that really make a difference to your project!
+Our software will help you find the time you need to get things done and make a difference on your project.